Waste Services is developing a new strategy to reduce the amount of waste produced in Edmonton and the amount of waste sent to landfill.

-This spring, we gathered input from residents, property managers and lawn and yard care companies about possible changes to residential grass and yard waste collection services.
-Thank you to the many individuals and organizations who have shared their feedback and perspectives through the survey and public drop-in sessions.
+We gathered input from residents, property managers and lawn and yard care companies about possible changes to residential grass and yard waste collection services.
+Thank you to those who have shared their feedback and perspectives with us.

-Summary results will be available in a public What We Heard report, available Summer 2018.
-The results will be used to develop proposed future grass and yard waste collection service changes.
-Results from public input, along with proposed service change details will be presented to the Utility Committee for discussion and consideration in Summer 2018.
+Final Report: The public What We Heard summary will be available August 2018.
+Results will be used to develop proposed future grass and yard waste collection service changes.
+Results from public input along with proposed service change details will be presented to the Utility Committee for discussion and consideration in August 2018.

 We’re Still Listening

 Do you still want to provide feedback about the proposed changes to grass and yard waste collection?
 Please complete this form.

 Market research on potential changes to waste services